davidmaceachern/nosozu/README.md

 ### GitHub Actions

-Two actions are added by default:
+Three actions are added by default:

 - `main` which installs deps w/ cache, lints, tests, and builds on all pushes against a Node and OS matrix
 - `size` which comments cost comparison of your library on every pull request using [`size-limit`](https://github.com/ai/size-limit)